On this page

 - Evidence of the parent-child relationship (birth or adoption records)

-- Two identical color passport-style photographs of the child
+- Two passport-style photographs of the child

 Checklist (What is the Form N-600K checklist?)